 We are grateful for the success of Drive for Vision over the years.
 Generous support has aided many thousands of people in our community challenged by vision loss.
 And yet, the need keeps growing.
 To assist increasing numbers of individuals who have unmet vision needs, we need your help - please click here for information on registration and sponsorship opportunities.

 Eyeglass Recycling Center

-The Eyeglass Recycling Center – 4282 Brockton SE, Suite D – is where gently-used eyeglasses are sorted, cleaned, measured, and packed for our club’s yearly Mission Vision Clinics.
+The Eyeglass Recycling Center – 4060 29th St SE, in the rear of the Studio 616 Dave Burgess Photography building – is where gently-used eyeglasses are sorted, cleaned, measured, and packed for our club’s yearly Mission Vision Clinics.
 Each year, upwards of 25,000 pairs of used eyeglasses are processed for use during our visits to rural communities in Latin America and the Caribbean.
 The Grand Rapids Lions receive assistance in this ongoing recycling effort from other area clubs and volunteer groups across West Michigan.

 Grand Rapids Lions Club Vision Clinic at Cherry Health

 The Grand Rapids Lions Club Vision Clinic opened its doors on September 12, 2011 in the Cherry Health's beautiful Heart of the City Health Center.
 The Vision Clinic is able to treat over 9,000 under-served patients in Kent County and neighboring counties.
 Services include dilated eye exams, diagnosis and treatment of ailments, chronic eye problems, refractions and dispensing of eye glasses, as well as case management services for those with diabetes.
 Click here for more information.